Rainbows (Girl Guides): The Promise

 The Rainbow promise is a shortened version of the Brownie and Girl Guides' promise, adapted to accommodate the Rainbows' young age.
 The promise is:

-The Program
+The Programme

-The Rainbow program changed in 2018.
+The Rainbow programme changed in 2018.
 It has 6 different themes that run through all sections of Girlguiding.
 They are: Be Well, Know Myself, Skills for My Future, Have Adventures, Express yourself and Take Action.

 In each theme, for Rainbows, 1 skills builder, 3 hours of unit meeting activities and 1 interest badge has to be completed to gain the theme award.
 When 2 theme awards are completed, the Rainbow get her Bronze award, 4 themes earn the Silver award and all 6 themes plus 3 extra bits gains the Gold award.
 Activities range from games and crafts to leaning how things work, experimenting, basic survival skills and outdoor fun amongst other activities.

 The girls have fun whilst learning.

 The Song

 There are four versions of the song, each version has a different final three lines, but the tune is the same and the first verse remains unchanged.
 The four versions are for: